 Three top entrepreneurs and consultants collaborate in this book to teach the reader how to view work and life through a fresh lens that revolves around uncovering projects that you love to do and finding people and opportunities to support your dream and talents.

-14. The Power of Positive Thinking: 10 Traits for Maximum Results by Dr. Norman Vincent Peale
+15. The Power of Positive Thinking by Dr. Norman Vincent Peale

 I have a love-hate relationship with Tim Ferris.
-Okay, maybe the scale it tilted more toward “love” and not really equal, but as much as I love his writing, I sometimes have reservations.
+Okay, maybe the scale is tilted more toward “love” and not really equal, but as much as I love his writing, I sometimes have reservations.

 First of all, I DO read everything he writes, and I like it all.
 4 Hour Workweek specifically, really put a “title” on what I was already doing.
 It was inspirational, motivational, and transformational for anyone trying to make a living online.

-As a purely motivational book 4 Hour Workweek can transform your life and lifestyle.
+As a purely motivational book, The 4-Hour Workweek can transform your life and lifestyle.